 Registration is not directly available to students through the College Board but through high schools.
 Many school districts cover the costs of this test for all.
 Homeschool students should register with their neighborhood high school.
 Fee waivers are not available for the PSAT 8/9 or PSAT 10 but can be obtained for low-income juniors via their high school for the PSAT/NMSQT.

 How is the test scored?

 The SAT offers grade-level benchmarks for each section to assess whether students are on track to be college ready.
-Score ranges, benchmarks, and mean composite scores are shown for the PSAT 8/9, PSAT 10, and PSAT/NMSQT:
+Score ranges and mean composite scores are shown for each test level for 2022: